ChalmersGU-data-structure-courses/dsabook/src/markdown/11-hash-tables/03-linear-probing.md

 If a key is present in the table, there can be no empty cells between its ideal position and its actual position.
 :::

-Consider this example of a linear probing hash table.
+Consider the example in @fig:LinProbe1 of a linear probing hash table.
 For simplicity, we implement a set instead of a map here, so there are only keys and no values: